NCAR/sm750fb_centos8/README.md

 ## Configure for Use of Module
 The `sm750fb` module requires a `g_option` parameter containing the video details for the attached display.
-Since installing the module will also cause an immediate load of the module, a value for `g_option` should be set _before_ before performing the module installation below.
+Since installing the module will also cause an immediate load of the module, a value for `g_option` should be set _before_ performing the module installation below.

 This configuration can be done either via a file under `/etc/modprobe.d` or via the kernel command line.
 See the `readme` file for details on the format for `g_option`.
 The examples below are for a 1920x1080 monitor